 2. Car Rental Insurance

-First of all, check to see if your auto insurance policy automatically covers this.
-Even if it does, it might be a better idea to drop the coverage, since car rentals usually aren’t that expensive.
 What is necessary might be car rental damage insurance.
 However, you probably don’t even need to pay extra for that.
 Your regular auto policy might cover it already.
 Plus, many credit cards offer this coverage as a perk.
 As long as you rent the car with the credit card, you should be covered.
-No need to purchase coverage from the rental car company.
+Check your card benefits and double-check your auto insurance policy.
+Between the two, you might already have all the coverage you need.

 3. Child Life Insurance